charlie-wong/coding-style/cpp/Functions.rst

 function parameters.

-- Trailing return types are the only way to explicitly specify the return type of a :ref:`cpp_lambda_expressions`.
+- Trailing return types are the only way to explicitly specify the return type of a :ref:`cpp_format_lambda_expression`.
 In some cases the compiler is able to deduce a lambda's return type, but not in all cases.
 Even when the compiler can deduce it automatically, sometimes specifying it explicitly would be clearer for readers.

   Sometimes it's easier and more readable to specify a return type after the